larrylawl/old-personal-webpage/_posts/articles/2019-12-26-eigenvectors-and-eigenvalues.md

 **Why is matrix diagonalisation useful?**

 Consider the case where we want to find \$ A^{100} \$.
 Suppose _A_ is not a diagonal matrix, doing matrix multiplication directly will be tedious.
-By applying matrix multiplication, we'll get
+However, matrix diagonalisation allows us to convert A to a diagonal matrix.

 $$
 A = PDP^{-1} \\